4vsh/4vsh/README.md

 - 👋 Hi, I’m Aavash
-- 👀 I’m interested in techy thingss
+- 👀 I’m interested in learning new things, techy thingsss.
 - 💞️ I’m looking to collaborate on new Django projects
 - 📫 How to reach me
     -Mail avsh.py@outlook.com